gvwilson/thirdbit/src/fiction/in-heck/index.md

 to loosen the little screws that held Dockety's right eye in place.
 He slipped them into his pocket, then unclipped the glassy cable that connected the eye to whatever bots' eyes connected to.
+"Maybe we should get you an eyepatch so you look like Special Blazes," he said.

+"This one does not need a patch,"
+Dockety replied coldly.
+"And does not wish to resemble an Operator."

-The storkbot plucked it from his hand and passed it to one of the other bots in the circle.
+The storkbot plucked the mechanical eye from Gumptions' hand and passed it to one of the other bots in the circle.
 "The flyer took your companion to a disused observation post," they said.
 "The tower's current occupant controls several such bots.